danielebra/simple-release-notes/README.md

 # Simple Release Notes

-A drop-in github action to generate release notes.
+A batteries-included and opinionated drop-in solution to generating and managing github release notes.

 ## Setup